I Need Money NOW

-That’s where Paribus comes in – it will take note when you purchase something by checking your emails, and will then monitor for price reductions and try to negotiate a refund for you.
+That’s where Capital One Price Protection, formerly known as Paribus, comes in – it will take note when you purchase something by checking your emails, and will then monitor for price reductions and try to negotiate a refund for you.

 Another classic job for teenagers alike is to secure a babysitting gig – but it’s not just limited to teenagers.
 Care.com is a great website offering this.

 However, babysitting isn’t known for being a well-paying gig; expect to earn $7-$10 an hour.